MiamiOH-CSE274/Portfolio/README.md

 - What is the main benefit of using templates when creating collection classes?

+I think the best way to explain the use of templates is with an example.
+Let's suppose I'm making a Dictionary-like data structure with both a key and a certain kind of data -- but I don't know what kind of data.
+This dictionary could be storing words as strings, or student ID numbers as integers, or anything else.
+Templates allow me to not worry about what the final use of the class I'm making is and instead focus on a well made and extremely flexible data structure that could be implemented in many different classes each storing a different kind of data.

 - In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
-Explain why this isn't the case with template-based collection classes
+Explain why this isn't the case with template-based collection classes.

+The caveat we're dealing with here is that templates must be implemented in the header file.
+When supplying a template argument in some .cpp file, the template class is going to create a new class specific to that argument modeled after the template.
+But in order to create a model of the template, it will need the template methods and those would be inaccessible by the compiler anywhere other than from the header file.

 20 - Using time and space analysis, justify the selection of a data structure for a given application